 A Public Engagement Advisory Group will regularly advise on the development of our public engagement programme and its alignment with our strategic aims.
-This group includes; five WEH staff from all career levels representing the four constituent research groups (including WEH PE Manager as chair), a student representative from WEH, a PE representative from our partner group in MORU, Vietnam, and the PE Coordinator for the Medical Sciences Division at the University.
+This group includes; five WEH staff from all career levels representing the four constituent research groups (including WEH PE Manager as chair), a student representative from WEH, PE representatives from our partner groups in OUCRU, Vietnam, and MORU, Thailand, and the PE Coordinator for the Medical Sciences Division at the University.